 In other words, study the market!
 All of these observations will help shape your production plan.

 Last but not least, avoid burnout by learning how to work smarter.
-Working overtime to have a clear conscience is not sustainable in the long run.
-Instead, prioritize efficiency and timesaving.
+Working overtime in order to have a clear conscience is not sustainable in the long run.
+Instead, prioritize efficiency.
 Above all, take time to rest.

 It’s tempting when starting a farm to try to do everything and to work tirelessly, week after week.
 That is a mistake.

-Jean-Martin’s most frequent advice to the start-up farmers he advises is to never work 7 days a week.
+Jean-Martin’s most frequent advice to the start-up farmers he advises is to never work seven days a week.
 He recommends taking one full day off each week.
 This gives you a chance to recharge your batteries and have the energy necessary to keep working productively throughout the year.
-You can accomplish more in 6 days of good work than in 7 days when you’re fatigued.
+You can accomplish more in six days of good work than in seven days when you’re fatigued.

 Don’t forget: if you don’t set limits, you risk becoming exhausted and having to give up on your dreams.

-If you’re dreaming of starting a biointensive small-scale farm, we’ve put together an Introduction to the microfarm course specifically designed to give you the basics of how to do it.
-If you are ready to start your own microfarm and are looking for more concrete information, join the Market Gardener Masterclass.
+If you’re dreaming of starting a biointensive small-scale farm, we’ve put together an Introduction to market gardening course specifically designed to give you the basics of how to do it.
+If you are ready to start your own market garden and are looking for more advanced information, join the Market Gardener Masterclass.
 The Masterclass is an online course that teaches the most effective and proven techniques to successfully operate a diversified small-scale farm.
 They will guarantee you consistent results, as well as help you make the most of your valuable time and keep your body in shape for years to come.